ayechanst/platinum-eth/plat-eth/almanacPosts/eoa.md

 </details>

-This section limits information about EOAs to the context of challenge 0.
-The point is for you to learn at the same pace you are building along in the Speed Run Eth challenges.

 ## Decoupling the concept of EOAs and wallets

 If your new to crypto, you'll hear the words wallet and account used interchangabley.
 Differenciating